-Lastly, it is vital to create good documentation for your data tests so future stakeholders, such as data analysts or engineers can easily understand their purpose and extend them when appropriate.
-Documentation provides a clear template that others can utilize, and it helps your stakeholders to be autonomous.
+It is vital to create good documentation for your data tests so future stakeholders, such as data analysts or engineers can easily understand their purpose and extend them when appropriate.
+Documentation provides a clear template that others can utilize, establishes who owns data test failures, and it helps your stakeholders to be autonomous.
 With documentation in hand, these stakeholders will not need to seek out the author of the tests to ask questions.

 Documentation should provide the purpose of the test and why a test would fail. dbt can auto-generate documentation with information about your project and your data warehouse.
 You can add a description key in your test files to provide context or guidance regarding a test.
 For example:

 Documentation increases development velocity because there are clear cues and pointers as to what the tests are analyzing, along with the expected results of those tests.

 #7: We cannot iterate this enough: Please test your data during CI